ellis-burgess/BiMMuDa/README.md

 ### Note Density
 Note onset density is provided in the original BiMMuDa dataset.
 A note onset density of 2.5 or greater shall be considered high density.
 The mean of note density in all melodies of a full piece shall be taken.

+## Sentiment Quadrants

+Based on research by Russell, sentiment is mapped across two dimensions: arousal (or energy) and valence (or how positive/negative the feeling is).
+This results in four quadrants:
+ 1. Q1: High arousal, high valence
+ 2. Q2: High arousal, low valence
+ 3. Q3: Low arousal, low valence
+ 4. Q4: Low arousal, high valence

+If a sentiment is associated with both Q1 and Q4, it results in a shift towards a positive value on the valence axis; similarly, if a sentiment is associated with both Q3 and Q4, it results in a shift towards a negative value on the arousal axis.

+In most cases, an attribute has a clear association with one sentiment axis (e.g. higher pitches in the melody map to high valence, lower pitches map to low valence).
+There are two exceptions: pitch variation and pitch range.
+While small pitch variation indicates low arousal, wide pitch variation is associated with both high arousal and high valence.
+Similarly, a wide pitch range is associated with high valence while a narrow pitch range is associated with low valence and high arousal.

+For attributes which clearly map to one axis (e.g. pitch height), they shall impact the sentiment coordinate plotting for that axis only.
+For attributes which indicate a change in axis on only one side, the attribute shall influence one or two axes depending on its value.